DannyMac180/mirror-agent/docs/project_plan.md

 ## Conclusion

 By following these phases, we will develop a **Mirror Agent** capable of Socratic dialogue, memory-driven personalization, on-demand retrieval of user documents, and reflective insights.
 The architecture relies on **LangGraph** to orchestrate the flow, ensuring modularity, extensibility, and clarity in how each part of the system (Retriever, Memory, Reflector, LLM) interacts.
 Once built, the agent will provide a unique and supportive user experience aimed at deeper self-understanding.

+# Changes
+- Resolved dependency conflicts: Removed langchain-pinecone>=0.1.3,<0.2.0 to align with langchain-core<0.4 and >=0.3.0.